goat-farm/thefarm/README.md

 Sending peace & love into the void,

-me bitch {it's !k8, this is my post for now to help but help me write a better one please?}
+me, bitch!! {it's !k8 and dw you're not my bitch -- this is my intro post, for now, to help out but pls help me write a better one?}

 NOT FOLLOWING ANY OF THIS?
 IS SOMETHING BROKEN?
 REACH OUT TO A CARE BEAR OR CONTACT !K8 on signal.